yaronp/TechLadderIO/README.md

 We need your help!
 There are many ways to help:

-- Request a new progression ladders
+- Request a new progression ladder
-- Provide us with feedback about the existing ladders
+- Provide us with feedback about the existing progression ladders
 - Fix spelling errors
 - Add new resources to an existing tipic
-- Add new topics to an existing ladder
+- Add new topics to an existing progression ladder
-- Create a new ladder
+- Create a new progression ladder

 If you want to lear how to contribute, please refer to the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file.